Cement and Concrete Sustainability

 America’s cement manufacturers also are in the constant pursuit of finding ever more innovative and efficient ways of producing the high quality cement our nation needs for homes, highways, hospitals and safe drinking water.

 Portland-limestone cement (PLC) is relatively new to the US, but has been used internationally for many decades in all aspects of concrete construction.
 PLC is a blended cement that incorporates between 5% and 15% limestone as an ingredient, which lowers its environmental footprint by about 10%.
+Watch our free, one-hour webinar on portland-limestone cement

 Sustainable Concrete Construction